 Objective: Let others peer into a slice of your lifestyle and slowly discover this image through their curiosity and imagination

-Now, your image can be finely crafted around your lifestyle.
-There are infinite number of ways to do this, such as facebook, twitter, instagram, blogs, and simply photography.
+Your image can be finely crafted around your lifestyle.
+There are many ways to do this, but social media is the most prevalent.
 However, if you abuse social media, your lifestyle will seem too manufactured.
-Nothing is wrong with this, except for the fact that everybody else is also.
+Nothing is wrong with this, except for the fact that everybody else is also manufactured.
 Instead of the in-your-face approach, consider letting people simply peer into your lifestyle.

-If you love sailing, then a cover picture on your profile of a Catamaran cutting through the water in your favorite beach destination, is an example of how you can project lifestyle aspirations without bragging.
+If you love sailing, then a cover picture on your Facebook profile of a Catamaran cutting through the water in your favorite beach destination is an example of how you can project lifestyle aspirations without revealing too much.

-Usually, an image or a related inspirational quote is all you really need to hook people, instead of a whole album of every angle possible of you doing something.
+Usually, an image or a related article on the topic you like is all you really need to hook people, instead of a whole album of every angle possible of you doing something.

 Consider using moments instead of facts.
 Moments have feelings and meanings.
-Facts are emotional-less.
+Facts don’t evoke emotion.

-I love riding my motorcycle.
-Instead of just a picture of my bike, I might just post a picture of a twisty motorcycle road.
+A friend of mine loves riding his motorcycle.
+Instead of just posting a picture of his bike, he might just post a picture of a twisty motorcycle road.
 That picture speaks volume about the desire to ride and experience the best that life has to offer.